-The RCN’s cultural ambassador programme aims to make sure nursing staff from black, Asian and minority ethnic (BAME) backgrounds are treated fairly when facing disciplinary action
+The RCN’s cultural ambassador programme aims to make sure nursing staff from black, Asian and minority ethnic (BAME) backgrounds are treated fairly when facing disciplinary action.

-The programme was first introduced in the West Midlands in 2016 and offers NHS trusts in the area the chance to work with the RCN to recruit staff from BAME backgrounds to become cultural ambassadors.
+The RCN's cultural ambassador programme was first introduced in the West Midlands in 2016 and offers NHS trusts in the area the chance to work with the RCN to recruit staff from BAME backgrounds to become cultural ambassadors.
 It has since been rolled out across England and will be running in at least one trust in every region by the end of 2020.

 Cultural ambassadors are trained to identify and challenge discrimination and cultural bias.
 They use these skills in their role as a neutral observer within disciplinary processes, formal investigations and grievance hearings involving staff from BAME backgrounds.

 With evidence showing that BAME nursing staff in the NHS are over-represented in such processes, and as a result more likely to face sanctions, the role is supporting organisations to make crucial changes and tackle racial discrimination.

 “Cultural ambassadors are able to ask open and honest questions to both sides,” says Suresh, who was a cultural ambassador at the trust for three years before taking on a new job at another trust earlier this year.
 “The training we’ve received means we have a clear understanding of individual cultural needs and nuances, as well as conscious and unconscious biases.

 “Therefore we’re able to pose questions that others may not have considered and, often, this can prevent proceedings from going further than necessary.”